What is Writing The Body?

 I wait, still and silent so I can hear their sounds.

 by Sandra Campbell

-The way I see it we are writers as we write, just as we are lovers as we love.
-Writing is about words that we string together.
+The way I see it we're writers as we write, just as we're lovers as we love.
+Writing happens when we string words together.
 It lets us map our world.
 It can become our expression of who we are, why we are, where we are—and more, if we choose.

-To write our bodies are our primary instruments of knowing.
+When we write our bodies are our primary instruments of knowing.
 Our sight, smell, hearing, taste and touch bring us into connection with all that’s around us.
-Then as we engage in this connection our minds dance with words.
+As we engage in this connection our minds dance with words.
 Memories arise, the imagination awakens--all to make sense of our experience.

 Writing requires us to pay attention, to stop, listen, reflect then with pen and paper put down words that convey our experience.
 In the process, stories emerge—ordinary, extraordinary stories, each one an attempt to make sense of our senses.
 As Thomas King says, “The truth about stories is that that’s all we are.”

 And about those stories: Carl Jung said that meaning makes a great many things endurable, perhaps everything.
 He also said that meaninglessness inhibits fullness of life and is therefore equivalent to illness.
 Writing our stories is about making meaning.
 Your story reflects your unique self.
 No two people will ever write the same things about the same experience.
 Each will have a unique story about the what, why, when, how of your being.

 In a world of mass media where the formulaic stories of celebrity culture are pumped into us day in and day out, to have a chance to discover our own unique stories and to have them witnessed by our reflective selves enables us to see the world and our place in it with more clarity.
 As we engage the process it often happens that on the edges of our perception, we discover a voice that’s saying, “Here, I am.
 This is who I am.”